saara-ghani/COMM3130_FinalProject/data_analysis/README.md

 ## Data analysis notebooks for COMM3130 Group Data Project
 #### Project Authors: Saara Ghani, Kaitlin Blam

-* This folder should contain the a series of Jupyter notebooks you create to do the data analysis.

-* Update this `README.md` file to document the notebooks and give a short description of what each one does.

 ### Our Project is comprised of 8 notebooks:
 #### Set Up (1_Set_Up.ipynb)